 - It can improve bone health.

-- Vitamin C present in it can reduce the risk of heart diseases.
+- Vitamin C present in it can reduce the risk of heart disease.

 - It might enhance digestion.